VNG-Realisatie/nlx/README.md

 ## Building and running an NLX network locally

+The NLX project consists of multiple components that together make up the entire NLX platform.
+Some components run as centralized NLX services, others run on-premise at organizations.
+All components are maintained in a single repository.
+This means that a developer has all the tools and code to build and test the complete NLX platform in a single repository.
+It simplifies version and dependency management and allows changes that affect multiple components to be combined in a single feature branch and merge-request.

-If you want to develop locally, or run your own NLX network you need to get all of the components of the NLX network to run.
+If you want to develop locally, or run your own NLX network, you will likely want to start all the components.

-All of the components that make up the NLX platform are in this repository.
-Some components are meant to run as centralized NLX services, while others should run on-premise at organizations that want to connect to the network.

 ### Requirements